penn-cnt/BIDSIFY/README.md

     - This sample is for converting individual NIFTI files on your computer into a BIDS compliant format.

 ## Data Pipelines
 BIDSIFY can be used to create data pipelines for uniform pre and post processing of your datasets.
+This is of great importance in providing reproducible datasets, and making sure all data conforms to the relevant standards.
+It also allows everyone to leverage common tasks performed by other researchers and create the most viable patient cohort.

+At present we provide the following preprocessing options
+- **anonymize**: _(Timeseries and Imaging)._ Check for any PHI information in timeseries datasets or imaging headers.
+If found, skip this file when creating the final dataset.

 ## Sample commands